meddlem/ICCP/README.md

 # ICCP
-This program is a Molecular Dynamics simulation, of an Argon gas in the NVT ensemble, based on the velocity verlet algorithm.
+This program is a Molecular Dynamics simulation, of an Argon gas in the NVT ensemble, based on the Velocity Verlet algorithm.

-module structure:
+Program structure:
-- constants contains all constants used througout the simulation + definitions for double/integer precision.
+- constants: contains all constants used througout the simulation + definitions for double/integer precision.

 - initialize: contains subroutines used for generating initial positions in an